elunna/hackem/hackem_changelog.md

 - [x] Can #untrap rust traps (they turn into fountains)
 - [x] Can #untrap fire traps (requires water)
 - [x] Untrapping a spear trap has a chance of yielding a spear or stake
+- [x] Allow forcefighting of webs with a bladed weapon to destroy them
+- [x] The Castle drawbridge does not always close with the passtune
+- [x] Invisibility from magic traps is temporary.

 #### Breaking wands:
 - Breaking wands will usually create related traps (unnethack)